rabbitholiness/Bitcoin-Core-App/pages/showcase.md

 	height = 650
 %}

-The block clock screen would follow a grid logic, allowing for user-customizable widgets to be placed.
+The block status screen would follow a grid logic, allowing for user-customizable widgets to be placed.
 How a user would go about doing this has not been considered yet.

 {% include picture.html
 	image = "/assets/images/showcase/tile-layouts.png"